BostonBSD/financials/README.md

 Anomalies in the industry and in the corporation can create a false positive.

-In a rising market a Neutral indicator can be taken as a Purchase Watch.
+In a rising market a Neutral indicator can be taken as a Oversold Watch signal.

-In a falling market a Neutral indicator can be taken as a Sale Watch.
+In a falling market a Neutral indicator can be taken as a Overbought Watch signal.

 The indicator is not calibrated for rising and falling trendlines.